Doorkee

 • Offer details: offer amount, cheque count, preferred move-in date, offer change count, expiry time, and optional personal note (free-text message you may attach to your offer);

-• Counter-offer details: counter-offer amount and counter cheque count;
+• Negotiated Offer details: negotiated offer amount and negotiated cheque count;

 • Offer status history (decision pending, accepted, rejected, renegotiated, expired, not selected, withdrawn).